FollowTheProcess/req/README.md

 // Global variables (e.g. base url) can be defined with '@ident = <value>'
 @base = https://api.company.com

-// 3 '#' in a row mark a new HTTP request, with an optional name e.g. 'Delete employee 1'
+// 3 '#' in a row mark a new HTTP request, with an optional comment e.g. "Deletes employee 1"
+// This comment is effectively the description of the request
-### [name]
+### [comment]
 HTTP_METHOD <url>
 Header-Name: <header value>